Looks like you are using an old version of Internet Explorer - Please update your browser

 In other words, the Qur’an teaches that Jesus did not even die on the Cross.
 Instead, Muslims believe that at or around the time of His arrest, Jesus was taken to heaven while one of His disciples, probably Judas, was transformed to look just like Him.
 So this disciple was arrested, beaten, and crucified in His place.

 There are multiple problems with this statement in the Qur’an.
 First, this passage refers to Jews who rejected “Christ Jesus” and claimed to have crucified Him.
 Many people today assume that Christ is part of the name of Jesus, and it seems that Muhammad believed this too, but it is actually the Greek word for Messiah (Hebrew mashiyach).
 So rather than being a first name (or a last name), Christ is a title identifying Jesus as the Jewish Messiah, and non-Christian Jews would never identify Jesus as the Messiah.
 And if they did think of Him that way, they never would have boasted about crucifying Him.
 Second, these same Jews would not have used the phrase “messenger of Allah.”
-Allah is not the same as Yahweh, the God of the Old Testament, and these Jews did not believe Jesus was “the Messenger of Allah.”
+Allah is not the same as Yahweh, the God of the Bible, and these Jews did not believe Jesus was “the Messenger of Allah.”
 Third, this passage poses a theological problem for Muslims because it shows Allah as a deceiver who tricked people into thinking they had crucified Jesus.
 If Allah is a deceiver, how could anything in the Qur’an be trusted as being true?
-Finally, this passage denies that Jesus died by crucifixion, yet this is the first of the minimal facts.
+Finally, this passage denies that Jesus died by crucifixion, yet this is the first of the five key evidences accepted by the vast majority of scholars.
 The biblical writers affirm Jesus was crucified, as did several non-Christian writers in the first century after His death, including the Jewish historian Josephus and the Roman historian Tacitus.
-Bear in mind that the Qur’an was not written until the seventh century after Christ.
+Bear in mind that the Qur’an was not written until the seventh century AD.

 Judas entered impetuously before all into the chamber whence Jesus had been taken up.
 And the disciples were sleeping.
 Whereupon the wonderful God acted wonderfully, insomuch that Judas was so changed in speech and in face to be like Jesus that we believed him to be Jesus… And as he was saying this the soldiery entered, and laid their hands upon Judas, because he was in every way like to Jesus.
 (Gospel of Barnabas, 216)